Rehab Centers Hines, OR

 Services provided:

-• Employment counseling services, vocational training and substance use education
+• Individual counseling services, educational support and substance use education

 • Accepts clients using medication assisted treatment for alcohol use disorder but prescribed elsewhere